ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > within the context of the parent bin.
 Assignment of proteins to the lowest-level (i.e., leaf) bins was preferred in order to make the annotation as precise as possible, although assignment to abstract higher-level bins was supported.
 > Proteins were mostly assigned to a single bin, but for some proteins with functions in diverse biological processes it wasnecessary to correspondingly assign to multiple bins.

-## Using iPath
-KeggKOALA

 # 6. Looking for regulatory elements

-## 6.1 Extracting the coordinqtes of genes
+## 6.1 Extracting the coordinates of genes

 ## 6.2 Adding or substracting X nts
 For instance, 5000 nts